sigmdel/tasmotasbacker0/README.md

 ## 7. Timing

-Because the HTTP requests sent by the utility are blocking, timeouts have to be specified otherwise the program would hang.
+Because the HTTP requests sent by the utility are blocking, timeouts have to be specified otherwise the program could hang.
 There are four options that can be tweaked:

 IP Scanning timing